IPEM-OTM-RTSIG/OTM-Toolkit/README.md

 ## Basic

 * Download "OTMSIG.7z", and use 7-Zip to unzip the folder.
+Alternatively, download the entire repository and open the "OTMSIG" folder.
 * Place a DICOM-RT Plan file into the folder.
 * Run "OTMSIG.bat" and enter the original DICOM-RT file's name at the prompt.
 * The script will create 20 variations of this plan, in which all beams will have altered MU, Collimator angles, Leaf or Jaw positions as specified in the output filenames.